Which city is cheaper, Cleveland or Fort Lauderdale?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Fort Lauderdale is a little warmer than Cleveland in the summer.
-The temperature in Fort Lauderdale is usually 83°F (28°C) in July, and Cleveland stays around 75°F (24°C).
+The daily temperature in Fort Lauderdale averages around 83°F (28°C) in July, and Cleveland fluctuates around 75°F (24°C).

 The sun comes out a lot this time of the year in Cleveland.
 People are often attracted to the plentiful sunshine in Fort Lauderdale this time of the year.
 In the summer, Fort Lauderdale often gets around the same amount of sunshine as Cleveland.
 Fort Lauderdale gets 316 hours of sunny skies this time of year, while Cleveland receives 307 hours of full sun.